-Shrub or small tree 3–4 m; densely branched with a rounded crown.
+Shrub 1–6 m tall; densely branched with a rounded crown.
 Branchlets villous, never resinous.
-Leaves evergreen and leathery, opposite, simple or compound with two to three (to five) leaflets; leaflets 2–4.5 × 0.3–1.2 cm, elliptic-oblong to lanceolate-oblong, upper surface dark green and glossy, lower surface glaucous, 12–20 secondary veins on each side of the midvein, margins entire, apex acute; petiole 0.3–0.5 cm long, villous; stipules lanceolate, 0.4–0.6 cm long, caducous.
+Leaves evergreen and leathery, opposite, simple or compound with two to three (to five) leaflets; leaflets 2–5 × 0.3–1.5 cm, elliptic-oblong to lanceolate-oblong, upper surface dark green and glossy, lower surface glaucous, 12–20 secondary veins on each side of the midvein, margins entire, apex acute; petiole 0.3–0.5 cm long, villous; stipules lanceolate, 0.4–0.6 cm long, caducous.
 Flowers solitary, axillary, pedunculate; peduncle densely tomentose, four to five brown bracts subtending each flower, bracts covered in silky hairs; sepals four, lanceolate, decussate, outer two densely tomentose, inner two covered with silky hairs; petals four, white, 1.2–1.5 cm long and wide; stamens numerous (~150).
-Capsule somewhat woody, ~1 × 0.7–0.8 cm with seven to nine valves; capsule hairy on the outside (Forster & Hyland 1997).
+Capsule somewhat woody, ~1 × 0.7–0.8 cm with seven to nine valves; capsule hairy on the outside.
+(Forster & Hyland 1997).

-Habitat Vine thickets among large granite boulders, between 1200 and 1400 m asl.
+Habitat In thickets among large granite boulders in exposed, windswept positions between 1200 and 1500 m asl.

 USDA Hardiness Zone 9-10